PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part13.md

 ```

 It has all of the Feature Envy methods from our ViewBuilder class.
 The name `rowBox()` has been changed to `promptedTextField()` because it needs to be more easily understood without any context.
 Maybe `promptedInput()` would be better?
 I don't know.
 Naming things is hard!

+On the subject of naming things:
+: For these kinds of methods I prefer names that describe the returned value, not an action type name.
+The normal rules of naming would have use names like `createHeadingLabel()` or `makeStyledLabel()`, but these don't really add any clarity in the context of a Widget library.
+Furthermore, they just make the names longer, which then makes them more cumbersome to use in constructors for container classes.<br><br>

+: So I prefer to stick to names like `Widgets.headingLabel()` and to think of the value that it returns as `HeadingLabel` - even though it's not an actual class that is returned.
+This makes sense to me, so it's the convention I follow.

 All of this stuff is now out of our layout code: